jromani/Student_Import/README.md

 This script utilizes Python 3.6 and GAM for google apps (https://github.com/jay0lee/GAM).

-It looks at a csv file exported at 4:00 AM from PowerSchool to determine if there are new or suspended accounts.
+It looks at a csv file exported at 4:00 AM from PowerSchool to determine if there are new accounts created or suspended accounts for students no long with us.

 Features are specific to the way PowerSchool is configured for our district.
 We also utilize custom data fields which are reflected in this script.